-But at this point if everything chooses, decides, counts, encodes, then everything also makes beauty: Everything paints, everything makes concerts, that is, (beautiful) landscapes make beauty.
-The message that Serres gets across is thus, as anticipated, that it is not a matter of making birds, wind, trees, sea, etc., become artists, but rather of recognizing, by silence and in silence, artists as birds, wind, trees, sea, etc., and therefore of recognizing that we do as the world does, and that therefore the highest art consists, on our part, in capturing, intercepting, being impacted, corresponding, emitting, returning this universal agency.
+But at this point if everything chooses, decides, counts, encodes, then everything also makes beauty: everything paints, everything makes concerts, that is, (beautiful) landscapes make beauty.
+The message that Serres gets across is thus, as anticipated, that it is not a matter of making birds, wind, trees, sea, etc. to become artists, but rather of recognizing, by silence and in silence, artists as birds, wind, trees, sea, etc. In other words the message is of recognizing that we do as the world does, and that therefore the highest art consists, on our part, in capturing, intercepting, being impacted, corresponding, emitting, returning this universal agency.

-Everything Is Eyes: Toward a More-Than-Human Art
+Toward a More-Than-Human Art